BenH235/AutoTS_forecaster/README.md

 A python library that can automate a number of time series forecasting processes, including:

 - Conducting time series cross validation
-- Producing evaluation metrics
+- Producing evaluation metrics (MAPE, MAE, MAE) as outputs from cross validation
-- Automatic model selection
+- Automatically selects model based on minimising chosen performance metric
+- Once cross validation is called, you can then create forecasts from chosen model (or by specifying other model).

 It also includes the ability to include the impact of public holidays (currently only for daily data) and exogenous variables.
-If using exogenous variables, it is able to forecast them seperately if the values are not known during the forecasted period.
+If using exogenous variables, it is also able to forecast them seperately if the values are not known during the forecasted period (and forecasted seperately in cross validation, if specified).